Lennie Briscoe: Character highlights

-Another of Briscoe's former partners, Detective John Flynn (Kevin Conway), falsely implicates him in the 1996 episode "Corruption" for taking seized drugs from the 116th Precinct evidence room (given to him by Flynn) during their stint there several years before.
+Another of Briscoe's former partners, Detective John Flynn (Kevin Conway), falsely implicates Briscoe in the 1996 episode "Corruption" for taking seized drugs from the 116th Precinct evidence room (given to him by Flynn) during their stint there several years before.
 Flynn makes this allegation partly to throw off the Hellman Commission, which had been convened to investigate police corruption, including the questionable shooting death of a suspect by Flynn himself at the start of the episode, and partly as revenge against Curtis, who refused to falsely defend Flynn.
 Briscoe, however, has an alibi—he was having an affair with Officer Betty Abrams (Caroline Kava), a married woman.
 Against Briscoe's wishes, Abrams testifies before the commission to exonerate him.
-Because of the affair, however, the commissioners question her credibility.
+Because of the affair, however, the commissioners question Abrams' credibility.
 Briscoe finally gets the truth out of Flynn with a hidden wire tap, but Flynn commits suicide before he can be further prosecuted.
 Briscoe is ultimately cleared.

 In the 2000 episode "Amends", Briscoe has another reunion with one of his former colleagues that opens up some ugly history.
 While investigating a 20-year-old cold case, Briscoe learns that one of his former colleagues, Tommy Brannigan (Brad Sullivan), had been convinced by his superior to accept promotion to detective first grade in exchange for letting a wealthy murder suspect go free.
 The now-retired Brannigan ultimately confesses in court, which helps Executive ADA Jack McCoy (Sam Waterston) convict the suspect in the long-cold case.
+Briscoe and Brannigan reconcile afterwards.

 Some decisions in Briscoe's career are controversial.
 In the 1998 episode "Stalker", a key piece of evidence against a stalker accused of murdering a woman is ruled inadmissible because the police concluded that the victim had earlier lied about previously being attacked by the stalker, thereby undermining her own credibility.
 However, after the victim is found murdered, Briscoe approaches McCoy and tells him that he now believes that the victim did not lie to the police concerning the stalker's earlier attacks.
 Briscoe testifies for the prosecution to this effect, resulting in the evidence being readmitted.
 In addition, Curtis is called as a defense witness so he can state his belief that the original police report was correct; McCoy is forced to attack his credibility in order to salvage the case.
 The stalker is convicted, and Briscoe and Curtis reconcile afterward.

 Shortly after Ed Green is assigned as Briscoe's partner, the two nearly come to blows during a particularly difficult investigation of a robbery-homicide in the 1999 episode "Marathon".
 Their primary suspect confesses as he is being arrested, but because Briscoe is the only officer within earshot, Green, Van Buren, and McCoy are placed in a difficult position with regard to the confession.
 Again, Briscoe is eventually vindicated, and Green and he work to rebuild their professional rapport.